Status of this Document

 An updated entity MUST be implemented as an Activity following the Update type definition in the Activity Stream specification.
 The key points are repeated here with examples specific to Entity Metadata Management.

 Examples of updates in the library domain include splits and merges.
-See the Deprecate Entity below for an illustration of how you can reflect these scenarios without explicitly typing them as splits or merge activities using a sequence of related activities.
+See Deprecate Entity below for an illustration of how to reflect these scenarios without explicitly typing them as splits or merge activities using a sequence of related activities.

 {